- 1 week pregnant

 When you’re 40 weeks pregnant, you’re at the very end of your pregnancy.
 Your baby is ready to come out into the world and can make an appearance at any time now.
 Your body has done all it can to nourish him and now awaits the telltale signs that he’s making an entrance.

 Proceed below to find out what the baby is doing at this time and how your body is holding up.
-You will also find a checklist to ensure you’ve got all the essentials to welcome your baby home if you haven’t already seen to them.
+You will also find a checklist to ensure you’ve got all the essentials to welcome your baby home.

 40 weeks pregnant in months